-Planning your trip to Norway and flying to Oslo and wondering if you can buy a prepaid sim card on arrival at Oslo Airport?
-Avoid high roaming charges and slow overseas data plans.
-This is a complete guide for buying a sim card at Oslo Airport.
+Planning your trip to Norway and flying to Oslo and wondering if you can buy a tourist sim card at the airport?
+Don't let high roaming charges or slow overseas data roaming plans ruin your trip to Oslo.

 My recommendation